chenningg/cs3245-index-query-processing/README.txt

 == Files included with this submission ==

-disk/			folder containing intermediate outputs during index construction disk/block_N		intermediate outputs during index construction index.py		implementation of index construction through SPIMI search.py		implementation of the boolean retrieval function dictionary.txt		the corpus, obtained from parsing reuters data postings.txt		the postings file, pointed to by dictionary entries doc_ids			a file contained a list of all document ids, for use in NOT queries queries.txt		the input file for boolean retrieval queries output.txt		the output file for matching documents for boolean retrieval queries CS3245-hw2-check.sh	shell script provided
-README.txt		this file you are reading
+index.py		implementation of index construction through SPIMI search.py		implementation of the boolean retrieval function dictionary.txt		the corpus, obtained from parsing reuters data postings.txt		the postings file, pointed to by dictionary entries README.txt		this file you are reading

 == Statement of individual work ==